 Step 3 – Create a CE directive declaration of conformity

-Once all the required declaration of conformity information has been determined then it can be complied into a declaration of conformity template and the product information can be entered.
+Once all the required declaration of conformity information has been determined then it can comply with a declaration of conformity template and the product information can be entered.
 The basics of what is required for the RED directive can be found on our blog post “Radio Equipment Directive (RED) Declaration of Conformity (DoC)”.
 In addition check out our other blog post regarding the “New Legislative Framework (NLF) for CE mark” this includes information about how to complete a DoC and the required associated documentation for Electromagnetic Compatibility, 2014/30/EU directive.

-Alternatively there are companies that specialise in product documentation such as “INSTRKTIV” (http://instrktiv.com/en/).
+Alternatively, there are companies that specialise in product documentation such as “INSTRKTIV” (http://instrktiv.com/en/).

 INSTRKTIV have created downloadable DoC templates for each of the 25 CE directives that can be found on their website.